How to build a website from scratch (in 9 easy steps)

 It’s time to pick a domain name for your business.
 In other words, the URL address your target audience will need to type into their browser to find your website.

-Using GetResponse Website Builder as an example, this means your page can have the following URLs if you were to use one of the free domains:
+Using GetResponse Website Builder as an example, this means your page can have the following URLs if you haven’t registered a custom domain:

 • YourCompanyName.grwebsite.com